nacerillo/reading-notes/class_06.md

 ## Document Object Model - DOM -:

+- it is an object that lives globally within the console.
 - DOM: specifies how browsers should create a model of anHTML page and how javascript can access and update the contents of a webpage while it is in the browser window
 - it does covers...